Agricultural Industry

 Acoustic deterrence

-Biosound waves: Play the calls of birds of prey (such as eagles and owls) or the cries of birds, and propagate them directionally through speakers (frequency range 1-20kHz).
+Biosound waves: Play the calls of birds of prey or the cries of birds, and propagate them directionally through speakers (frequency range 1-20kHz).

 Ultrasound: Interfere with the auditory system of birds (frequency 20-50kHz), but avoid affecting other animals.